yaelahrip/yaelahrip/README.md

 🤝 Collaboration: I am eager to contribute to and collaborate on projects that challenge the status quo, particularly those that push the boundaries of software engineering, cybersecurity, and emerging technologies.

-📬 Reach Me: Should you wish to connect or collaborate, I am available at [insert preferred contact method].
+📬 Reach Me: Should you wish to connect or collaborate, I am available at [me@sudiyarno.com].
 <!---
 yaelahrip/yaelahrip is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.